PGP Encryption Software

 PGP stands for ‘Pretty Good Privacy’.
 It is an asymmetric encryption, which means it uses public and private keys to encrypt and then decrypt cipher text.
 It requires more work than symmetric encryption, which uses a shared key, but is generally considered better security.

-PGP provides end-to-end encryption, integrity checking and authentication.
+PGP encryption provides end-to-end encryption, integrity checking and authentication.
 It is commonly used for encrypting and decrypting texts, files, directories and whole disk partitions.

 PGP Encryption: How does it work?